Camera lens: Lens mounts

 Many single-lens reflex cameras and some rangefinder cameras have detachable lenses.
-A few other types do as well, notably the Mamiya TLR cameras and SLR, medium format cameras (RZ67, RB67, 645-1000s)other companies that produce medium format equipment such as Bronica, Hasselblad and Fuji have similar camera styles that allow interchangeability in the lenses as well, and mirrorless interchangeable-lens cameras.
+A few other types do as well, notably the Mamiya TLR cameras and SLR, medium format cameras (RZ67, RB67, 645-1000s).
+Other companies that produce medium format equipment such as Bronica, Hasselblad and Fuji have similar camera styles that allow interchangeability in the lenses as well, and mirrorless interchangeable-lens cameras.
 The lenses attach to the camera using a lens mount, which contains mechanical linkages and often also electrical contacts between the lens and camera body.

 The lens mount design is an important issue for compatibility between cameras and lenses.
 There is no universal standard for lens mounts, and each major camera maker typically uses its own proprietary design, incompatible with other makers.
 A few older manual focus lens mount designs, such as the Leica M39 lens mount for rangefinders, M42 lens mount for early SLRs, and the Pentax K mount are found across multiple brands, but this is not common today.
 A few mount designs, such as the Olympus/Kodak Four Thirds System mount for DSLRs, have also been licensed to other makers.
 Most large-format cameras take interchangeable lenses as well, which are usually mounted in a lensboard or on the front standard.

-The most common interchangeable lens mounts on the market today include the Canon EF, EF-S and EF-M autofocus lens mounts.
-Others include the Nikon F manual and autofocus mounts, the Olympus/Kodak Four Thirds and Olympus/Panasonic Micro Four Thirds digital-only mounts, the Pentax K mount and autofocus variants, the Sony Alpha mount (derived from the Minolta mount) and the Sony E digital-only mount.
+The most common interchangeable lens mounts on the market today include the Canon EF, EF-S and EF-M autofocus mount, the Nikon Z-mount, older Nikon F-mount manual and autofocus mounts, the Olympus/Kodak Four Thirds and Olympus/Panasonic Micro Four Thirds mounts, the Pentax K mount and autofocus variants, the Sony Alpha mount (derived from the Minolta mount) and the Sony E mount.